Arcade (Marvel Comics): Fictional character biography

-Courtney Ross is one of the few non-super-powered civilians to escape Arcade's attention alive.
+Courtney Ross is one of the few non-super-powered civilians to escape Arcade's attention.
 She survives for some time due to outwitting multiple opponents (such as the Crazy Gang) and discovers a talent for improvisational comedy.
 In the end, she is rescued by the superhero team Excalibur.
-The entire situation gives her a new outlook and appreciation for life (though she is soon killed by an unrelated villain after her escape).
+The entire situation gives her a new outlook and appreciation for life (though she is killed by an unrelated villain after her escape).

-In another confrontation with Excalibur, Arcade trapped the team in a Murderworld programmed as a Looney Tunes parody, called the Loonies.
-He was revealed to be the "Wizard of Oz" of this world after Excalibur had to go down the yellow brick road.
+In another confrontation with Excalibur, Arcade traps the team in a Murderworld programmed as a Looney Tunes parody, called the Loonies.
+He conducts this operation while in prison.

 At one point Arcade entraps the two otherworldly warriors, Adam X and Shatterstar, who team up to survive his plans.
-Arcade finds himself astonished as the two (mostly Adam) literally kill several of his employees.
+Arcade is astonished as the two (mostly Adam) kill several of his employees.
 This causes him to state that the clients will be receiving a refund and the two are not to be dealt with in the future.
 Shatterstar attempts to kill Arcade, but he only destroys a robotic double.

-The battle with Ghost Rider came when Arcade, having taken his show on the road, joins up with Blaze's Quentin Carnival; his Murderworld folded out from the back of a semi.
+Arcade, having taken his show on the road, joins up with Johnny Blaze's Quentin Carnival; his Murderworld folded out from the back of a semi.
 Blaze rampages through the fold-out Murderworld, which he discovers is infested with demonic beings, destroying all the obstacles in his sight and killing what he can.
 He then leaves Arcade trapped in its depths.
 Arcade's trailer, now more normal-shaped, is driven out into the desert and abandoned.

-Prior to a confrontation with Wolverine and Gambit, he murdered his assistant Miss Locke in a fit of rage.
-During the struggle, she wounded him with a carving knife and scarred much of his face.
-Over time, Arcade recovered from the physical trauma (presumably through facial surgery, though that has never been confirmed or even addressed in future stories) and even built a series of Miss Locke androids, virtually identical to her in every way, to replace his now-dead companion.
+Prior to a confrontation with Wolverine and Gambit, he murders his assistant Miss Locke in a fit of rage.
+During the struggle, she wounded him with a carving knife and scarred his face.
+Arcade builds android replicas of Locke to replace her.

-In the three-part miniseries called "Claws", Arcade secretly creates a Kraven the Hunter robot, with the "assistance" of White Rabbit, in an attempt to kill both Wolverine and Black Cat.
+In the three-part miniseries "Claws", Arcade secretly creates a Kraven the Hunter robot, with the "assistance" of White Rabbit, in an attempt to kill both Wolverine and Black Cat.
 The two heroes overwhelm Arcade and the White Rabbit and strand them in the dinosaur-filled wilds of the Savage Land.

+During the "Dark Reign" storyline, Quasimodo researches Arcade for Norman Osborn and states that he would be a good distraction.

-He is responsible for the destruction of Mutant Town, as part of a botched plan to kidnap X-Factor's Rictor.
-He later resurfaced, confronting Deadpool and Hercules, Dazzler, Human Torch and the Impossible Man. and the Young Allies and Avengers Academy.
+Arcade is responsible for the destruction of District X, as part of a botched plan to kidnap X-Factor's Rictor.
+He later resurfaces, confronting Deadpool and Hercules, Dazzler, Human Torch and the Impossible Man, and the Young Allies and Avengers Academy.